 A long-standing database — in which a lot of time and effort has been invested collecting and inputting information — may not be yielding nearly enough return on all that investment.

 For example, a client created their own database for recording orders received.
 The database held over seven years’ worth of orders.
 They approached DMW to learn how they might take full advantage of all this information.

 The sorts of things we made the database report included:

 As part of your conversion process you might consider adding beefed up reporting so as to increase returns on investment in your database.
 Ask DMW if you want someone with ideas from the outside to brainstorm the possibilities.

 There are changes in the Access VBA as you move up through the versions.
 Some of these changes are quite major ones.
 Some offer increased functionality that you may wish to exploit as part of a conversion upgrade.

 The convert-database feature takes a stab at converting your VBA code.
-In our experience, conversion are very far from perfect.
+In DMW's experience, conversion are very far from perfect.
 You might want to talk to us before you press the button or if you want Access VBA help in general.

 If your database is in MDE file format, there are utilities advertised that claim to unlock MDEs.
 Once unlocked, so the claim goes, you can make changes to your MDE.